Competition Rules 2018 — Please read carefully

 3. Entrants who consider themselves bi-lingual should enter the appropriate native English speakers’ category.

-4. Applicants must reside within the driving distance defined by rule 2.
-Applicants will be disqualified if living outside this defined driving distance.
-This is because we consider it unlikely that entrants living beyond this distance will be able to attend the Award Ceremony in Strasbourg on 28 April 2017.
+4. Entrants must reside within the driving distance defined by rule 2.
+Entrants will be disqualified if living outside this defined driving distance.
+This is because we consider it unlikely that entrants living beyond this distance will be able to attend the Award Ceremony in Strasbourg on 14 April 2018.

 5. There is a limit of ONE entry per person, so do not submit your entry until you are confident it is ready.
 No revisions will be allowed.